-Your Emergency Kit is a PDF document with your account details and a place to write your Master Password.
+Your Emergency Kit is a PDF document with your account details and a place to write your 1Password account password.
 If you fill out your Emergency Kit and store it safely, it will allow you to access your 1Password account if you can’t sign in.

 Get your Emergency Kit

 1Password asks you to save your Emergency Kit when you create an account.
 Check your Downloads folder to see if you already have yours.
-You can get another copy of your Emergency Kit in some of the 1Password apps, or by signing in to your account on 1Password.com.
+You can get another copy of your Emergency Kit on 1Password.com:

 - Sign in to your account on 1Password.com.